-INOKS has formally appointed four permanent assignees for ESG management: one ESG Analyst, one Compliance Manager and two ESG Managers delegated from the Senior Management.
+INOKS has formally appointed an Impact and ESG team, formed by Impact and ESG specialists, delegated from the Senior Management.
 Other non-permanent roles are assigned to other staff.
-The responsibilities with the INOKS team are further described below.
+The responsibilities with the INOKS team are further described below

 FUNCTION RESPONSIBILITIES